 I know, I know, it’s the question we always ask ourselves: what is not worth my time?
 Here’s my list full of my opinions:

-- Arc D’Triumph: It’s okay but the view is available in numerous other places.
+- Arc D’Triumph: It’s okay but the view is available in numerous other places so if you plan on visiting there, save the Arc for another time.

 - The uber fancy macron and tea shops: the local places are just as good if not better.